Born in Epping, Essex, in 1950, 1957, or 1960. *

 2005 – I bump into London conceptual art mafia boss Nicholas Logsdail and he asks me menacingly “When are we going to see your break-through art?”

 2006 – Fleeing from the mob I move out of London to Suffolk.
-Working at Colchester library and training as a mobile library driver while renovating another wreck of a house, I win a £1000 prize at an exhibition in Bury St. Edmunds, and I’m relieved to be paid in the form of a cheque.
+Working at Colchester library and training as a mobile library driver while renovating another wreck of a house, I win a £1000 prize in an exhibition at Bury St. Edmunds, selected by Roger Ackling.
 I have my leg bitten by a dog while running through the local park on my way to work.

-Received Arts Council ‘Grants for the Arts Award’ for exhibition at the Minories, Colchester, in 2014.
+Received Arts Council ‘Grants for the Arts Award’ for solo exhibition at the Minories, Colchester, in 2014.

 Making work from a studio within the Jugg Foundation in Ipswich.